Aveosoftware/aveonotification/README.md

 # AveoNotification

 AveoNotification package simplifys the receving FCM push notification and sending notification to a topic

+## What you save
+ If you implement Receving and Sending FCM notification from the scratch it can take upto 20-30 hrs in total to setup and debug.
+AveoNotification will wrap-up this in just 5 mins!!!

  - [Features](#features)
  - [Getting started](#getting-started)
     - [Requirements](#requirements)